Installing a fuel tank is considered to be permitted development, not needing planning permission, subject to the following limits and conditions:

 - Not more than 3,500 litres capacity

-- Not forward of the principal elevation fronting a highway
+- Not forward of a wall forming the principal elevation of the "original house"*"

 - Maximum overall height of three metres